LuminousXLB/LuminousXLB.github.io/content/posts/2022-06-19+github-https.md

 ## Access a Repo

-Now, you can clone or push a repo via HTTPS and there won't be prompt for authentication.
+Now, you can clone or push a repo using `git` via HTTPS and there won't be prompt for authentication.